KabirSamsi/KabirSamsi/README.md

   - **Databases**: MongoDB, SQL/PostgreSQL/MariaDB, Neo4j, AWS Lambda

 ## Projects 🌱
-I'm currently developing a few projects including the following!
-As I mention above, source code for most will be made available later.
+I'm currently working on a few projects including the following!
+Source code for most will be made available later.
 - **KLaTsL**: A functional language and typesetter for linear algebra operations.
 Introduces OCaml-esque notation but with functionality including vector and matrix comprehensions, direct matrix factorizations and more.

 - **Franz**: A compiler for representing music through a functional programming language.
 Introduces features including rhythm comprehensions & motivic pattern matching and compiles directly to ChucK, a language designed for audio output.